 Fire safety companies must carry general liability insurance with minimum limits of $100,000 per occurrence and $300,000 annual aggregate to maintain their Washington registration.

-While general liability insurance might not be mandatory for your business license, you'll likely need it anyway.
+Your business insurance in Washington state should include general liability coverage.
+It's not mandatory for your business license, but you'll likely need it.
 Most commercial property owners demand proof of coverage before they'll rent you space.
 Big corporations and government contracts typically won't work with uninsured contractors either.
 Make sure your coverage limits satisfy both your licensing standards and what your clients expect to see.

 How to Choose the Best General Liability Insurance in Washington

-Choosing general liability insurance in Washington starts with identifying what protection your business actually needs and finding affordable coverage that fits your budget.
+To get business insurance in Washington starts with identifying what protection your business actually needs and finding affordable general liability coverage that fits your budget.

 Start by checking Washington's industry licensing requirements for your business type.
 Many clients demand $1 million in coverage even when state minimums are lower, especially for larger contracts.